 Fresh or frozen?

 Frozen birds are generally better value, but if you are a perfectionist or looking for a particular breed, go for fresh.
-See our guide on how to cook turkey for advice on defrosting a frozen turkey or, if opting for fresh, bring to room temperature before cooking by removing from the fridge an hour or more ahead.
+If opting for fresh, bring to room temperature before cooking by removing from the fridge an hour or more ahead.